larexx40/gowagr_test/README.md

 Unit tests are written for critical business logic and all endpoints to ensure the system's robustness and reliability.

 ## API Documentation
-API documentation is provided using Swagger, making it easy for developers to understand and integrate with the system.
+API documentation is provided using Swagger and can be accessed at /api/docs, making it easy for developers to understand and integrate with the system.

 ---